Skip to main content

 1. Update on yellow.ai configuration

 • Open the yellow platform.
-Studio > Train > Documents > Upload documents > Select Sharepoint.
+Automation > Train > Documents > Upload documents > Select Sharepoint.

 • Fill in the following details and select the required folders.